paarthcodes/Test/README.md

 ==============================

-Before you start local coding, get the latest from the remote git repo - git pull origin main
+Before you start local coding, get the latest from remote git repo - git pull origin main git pull origin main --allow-unrelated-histories

 What changed -
 git status

 After you have made your changes and you want to commit, use these commands in order - git add .